buildbot/buildbot/master/docs/manual/configuration/configurators.rst

 In a large installation, these can quickly consume disk space, yet developers never consult this historical information in many cases.

 :bb:configurator:`JanitorConfigurator` creates a builder and :bb:sched:`Nightly` scheduler which will regularly remove old information.
-At the moment, it only supports cleaning of logs, but it will contain more features as we implement them.
+At the moment, it only supports cleaning of logs and build_data, but it will contain more features as we implement them.

 ::